johnagil/neovim-config/README.md

-## My configuration files for neovim
+## My configuration files and automated setup for neovim

+### Setup scripts are in ~/.config/scripts/

+- If using ubuntu or wsl make sure to run sudo apt update and sudo apt upgrade before running scripts
+- Put bootstrap.sh and setup.yml in the same directory then run bootstrap.sh
-### lazyvim settings are in ~/.config/nvim
+- LazyVim settings are in ~/.config/nvim
-### vscode settings are in ~/.config/nvim/vscode - point vscode neovim plugin to ~/.config/nvim/vscode/init.lua
+- If using neovim vscode plugin the settings are in ~/.config/nvim/vscode
+- Point vscode plugin to ~/.config/nvim/vscode/init.lua

-# 💤 LazyVim
+# Created with 💤 LazyVim

 A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.